anet-be/lua-yottadb/docs/lua-yottadb-ydbdocs.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Returns a high-level transaction-safe version of the given function.
-It will be called within a yottadb transaction and the dbase globals restored on error or ``yottadb.trollback()``
+It will be called within a YottaDB transaction and the database globals restored on error or ``yottadb.trollback()``